Vishnu-yes/ArchVim/README.md

 3. ✅ Configure Mason for LSP installation
 4. ⚠️ Require manual LSP server installation (see below)

+> [!IMPORTANT]
-> **Note**: First launch may take 1-2 minutes depending on your system and internet connection.
+> First launch may take 1-2 minutes depending on your system and internet connection.
 On lower-end devices, Neovim may appear frozen—this is normal.
 Just wait for plugin installation to complete.

 ### Installing LSP Servers